manojkumart06/React-Dropdown/README.md

 ## Instructions

-Create a simple dropdown component according to the following requirements:
+Created a simple dropdown component according to the following requirements:

 - Display a button with a dropdown arrow.
 - On hovering over the button, show the dropdown items.